Download the Latest Statutes which govern the FISM organisation and its member societies.

 6.5 The FISM will not defray the cost of representation of any Member Society.

 7.1 The votes are attributed in the following manner

 7.2 Societies of one country shall divide on a pro rata basis the votes attributed to them according to the number of members they have in total.

 7.3 The maximum number of votes for one country is 34.
 In case Societies of one country total more than 34 votes, 34 votes will be divided, on a pro-rata basis,

 ARTICLE 8 Decision making process

-8.1 Decisions of the General Assembly, of the FEB and of the Presidium will be made by voting.
+8.1 Decisions of the General Assembly, of the FEB and of the Board of Directors will be made by voting.
 Only delegates of Member Societies that are in good standing, including payment in full their contribution can vote.
 All votings about persons will be secret.